RobotsAndPencils/react-robits/README.md

 node ./node_modules/react-robits/ejectionScripts/eject
 ```

-from the root of your project, and it would cycle through a set of Node scripts to break the ball-and-chain.
+from the root of your project, and follow the prompts.
+It will cycle through a set of Node scripts to break the ball-and-chain.

 For more information, see the [Tech Doc](./TECH.md)